leonwooster/ai_m3u8/README.md

 ## Project Structure

-- `VideoDownloader.Core` - Core download engine and business logic
+- `VideoDownloader.Core` - Core download engine, business logic, and configuration services
-- `VideoDownloader.Services` - Application services and interfaces
-- `VideoDownloader.Infrastructure` - Platform integration and implementations
-- `VideoDownloader.UI` - WinUI 3 desktop application
+- `VideoDownloader.WinUI` - WinUI 3 desktop application
 - `VideoDownloader.Tests` - Unit and integration tests

+## Configuration

+The application uses XML-based configuration to persist user settings.
+The configuration file (`config.xml`) is automatically created in the application's directory on first run with default values:

+- MaxConcurrentDownloads: 10
+- MaxRetries: 5
+- RetryDelayMs: 2500

+Settings are automatically saved whenever they are changed through the UI.

 ## License